 Another crucial resource is a production job board.
-Visit a site like Production Beast and put up an advert for crew positions.
+Visit Production Beast and put up an advert for crew positions.

 In addition to ask friends and contacts and utilizing production job boards, by all means pick up the phone and call up below-the-line agencies if your budget allows.
 Request reels of candidates who might fit your needs.

 2. Review the resumes